© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three round cairns on Thirl Moor is a scheduled monument protected by Historic England under reference 1008883.
 View the official record →

-Three round cairns on Thirl Moor is a Bronze Age funerary monument located in Northumberland, England.
+Three round cairns on Thirl Moor is a Neolithic or Bronze Age funerary monument located on moorland in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008883.

 Three round cairns on Thirl Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008883.